avaneev/prvhash/README.md

 probability of PRNG output overlap, which stays below 1/2<sup>sys_size_bits</sup>; in tests, practically undetectable.

-So, the basic PRNG with some, currently not hard-proven, security is as follows (XOR two adjacent outputs to produce a single "compressed" PRNG output):
+So, the basic PRNG with some, currently not formally-proven, security is as follows (XOR two adjacent outputs to produce a single "compressed" PRNG output):